jpnance/xw/README.md

 Oh, yeah, and if you want to do a puzzle from a specific date, try something like `xw usa-today --date 2020-09-20`.

 ## IT WON'T LET ME TYPE...
 (15)
 Yeah, once you start it up, you may realize it acts a little strange.
-Think of it very much like you're in vi and, by default, you start in command mode.
+Think of it very much like you're in vi and, by default, you start in normal mode.

 * Use `i` to go into insert mode and then you'll be able to start typing
-* `ESC` or `enter` will get you out of insert mode and back into command mode
+* `ESC` or `enter` will get you out of insert mode and back into normal mode
-* `h`, `j`, `k`, and `l` will move the cursor around in command mode
+* `h`, `j`, `k`, and `l` will move the cursor around in normal mode
 * `H`, `J`, `K`, and `L` will do the same in insert mode (very useful so you can navigate without having to leave insert mode)
 * The arrow keys work, too
 * `Spacebar` switches between across and down
-* `w` and `b` in command mode (and their uppercase counterparts in insert mode) will take you to the next and previous numerical clues, respectively
+* `w` and `b` in normal mode (and their uppercase counterparts in insert mode) will take you to the next and previous numerical clues, respectively
 * Start a rebus with `*` and commit it with `enter`
 * `/` in insert mode will drop an anchor at the current square; the next time you press `enter`, the cursor will automatically be warped to that anchor spot (this is a killer feature exclusive to xw)
-* In command mode, jump directly to clue 42-down by typing `/42d`
+* In normal mode, jump directly to clue 42-down by typing `/42d`
 * `:check` will show you any errors you have in your solution
 * `:reveal` will reveal all of the answers, marking the squares you had wrong